 Concurrently with the creation of a wetland shelf, Niswander Environmental treated non-native Phragmites within and surrounding the Gateway site, removed invasive shrubs from the Mongaugon Drain, and re-planted the steep slopes with native wildflowers.
 In addition, habitat enclosures were installed into the Detroit River and planted with tubers (above, right) in an effort to re-populate the shallows with native aquatic plants while preventing carp and geese from hindering establishment.

 Niswander Environmental was responsible for implementing the restoration of 1,200 linear feet of degraded shoreline along the Detroit River, capping 15 acres of brownfield land with 50,000 cyd of fill, creation of 3 acres of coastal wetland, restoration of 20 acres of upland prairie habitat, seeding and planting, and invasive species control.
 This project has been described as transformational for the region by restoring an industrial brownfield into high quality wildlife habitat that expands the ecological buffer of a Ramsar site.
 This project also is consistent with ecological theory that calls for protecting habitats of exceptional biodiversity (e.g., Humbug Marsh Unit), expanding their ecological buffers (e.g., restoring fish and wildlife habitat at the adjacent Refuge Gateway), and then linking with other high quality habitats.

-The Refuge Gateway will soon be home to the refuge headquarters and visitor center (above), which will provide educational and interpretive displays and programs, and will allow visitors to explore Humbug Marsh.
+The Refuge Gateway is now home to the refuge headquarters and visitor center, which provide educational and interpretive displays and programs, and allows visitors to explore Humbug Marsh.